Open Bite 101: Causes, Types, and Treatments

 - Types of Open Bite

 - Fixing an Open Bite

 An open bite is an orthodontic condition in which the upper and lower teeth cannot make contact when the mouth is closed.
 The severity of an open bite is determined by a combination of the skeletal structure of the face and jaws, the formation of the teeth and gums, and certain lifestyle habits.
 This condition is quite common, occurring in roughly 16% of African Americans and 4% of Caucasians in the United States.

 This article examines the types and causes of an open bite, how it is diagnosed, and the treatment options that are available to correct it.

 Reviewing these terms and meanings will help you to understand the details of open bite causes, types, and treatments that follow.

-Malocclusion: Imperfect teeth positioning when mouth is closed Orthodontist: A doctor who treats malpositioned teeth and jaws Incisor: One of 4 narrow-edged teeth in each jaw used for cutting foods Central incisor: Two upper and lower teeth at the front of the mouth Lateral incisor: Two upper and lower teeth on either side of the central incisors Overjet: Top teeth and jaw overlap the bottom teeth and jaw in a horizontal angle Overbite: Top teeth and jaw overlap the bottom teeth and jaw in a vertical angle Underbite: Lower teeth and jaw protrude in front of the top teeth and jaw
+Malocclusion: Imperfect teeth positioning when the mouth is closed Orthodontist: A doctor who treats malpositioned teeth and jaws Incisor: One of 4 narrow-edged teeth in each jaw used for cutting foods Central incisor: Two upper and lower teeth at the front of the mouth Lateral incisor: Two upper and lower teeth on either side of the central incisors Overjet: Top teeth and jaw overlap the bottom teeth and jaw in a horizontal angle Overbite: Top teeth and jaw overlap the bottom teeth and jaw in a vertical angle Underbite: Lower teeth and jaw protrude in front of the top teeth and jaw

 Reasons and Causes for Open Bites

 In most cases, an open bite is the result of heredity preconditions, meaning it often runs in families.
-However, an open bite may also be caused by mismatched sizes of the upper and lower jaws, or differences between the sizes of the jawbones and teeth.
+However, an open bite may also be caused by mismatched sizes of the upper and lower jaws or differences between the sizes of the jawbones and teeth.